-The scope of the work being undertaken under the Sydney Metro West Western Tunnelling Package works (WTP) (the Project) includes but is not limited to, the following at each construction site:
+The scope of the work being undertaken under the Sydney Metro West Western Tunnelling Package works (WTP) (the Project) includes but is not limited to, the following:

-- Westmead Station - Box excavation, including temporary support, stub tunnels, partially mined station cavern and crossover cavern including permanent lining and support - Parramatta Station - Box excavation, including associated support - Clyde Maintenance and Stabling Facility (MSF) - Permanent dive structure, portal, spur running tunnels, spur tunnel junction cavern, bulk earthworks, civil structures, utilities corridor, road crossing and creek diversion - Rosehill Services Facility - Shaft excavation, permanent lining and lateral support - Sydney Olympic Park (SOP) Station - Retrieval of tunnel boring machines (TBMs) through the Central Tunnelling Package (CTP) station box, installation of concrete lining to nozzles (at tunnelling level) and establishment of site facilities (caravan or similar) - Eastern Creek Precast Facility - Civil and building works

-Demolition and site clearance works will be undertaken as required for the construction sites.

-Tunnelling works will be undertaken between SOP and Westmead.
-Tunnelling will be undertaken by placing the TBMs at the Rosehill Services Facility box and retrieved out at the SOP Station Box and then placed back at the Rosehill Services Facility and retrieved at the Westmead Station Box.
+- Westmead Station box excavation, including temporary support, stub tunnels, partially mined station cavern and crossover cavern including permanent lining and support. - Parramatta Station, including excavation of station box and associated support. - Clyde Maintenance and Stabling Facility (MSF), including permanent dive structure, portal, spur running tunnels, spur tunnel junction cavern, bulk earthworks, civil structures, utilities corridor, road crossing and creek diversion. - Rosehill Services Facility, including shaft excavation, permanent lining and lateral support. - A precast segment manufacturing facility at Eastern Creek. - Demolition and site clearance works. - Tunnelling between Sydney Olympic Park (SOP) and Westmead.
+Tunnelling will be undertaken by placing the tunnel boring machines (TBMs) at the Rosehill Services Facility box and retrieved out at the SOP Station Box and then placed back at the Rosehill Services Facility and retrieved at the Westmead Station Box.
+Some surface works will be required for site establishment and to facilitate TBM retrieval and relaunching, such as crane set up and plant and material deliveries.
+Station box works would also be required to facilitate TBM retrieval and re-launching.
+Refer to Figure 1 for the location of the WTP project.